github/docs/content/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app.md

 {% endnote %}

 1. On the settings page for your app, get the app's ID.
    - For user-owned apps, the settings page is `https://github.com/settings/apps/APP-SLUG`.
    - For organization-owned apps, the settings page is `https://github.com/organizations/ORGANIZATION/settings/apps/APP-SLUG`.

-   Replace `APP-SLUG` with the sluggified name of your app and `ORGANIZATION` with the sluggified name of your organization.
+   Replace `APP-SLUG` with the slugified name of your app and `ORGANIZATION` with the slugified name of your organization.
 For example, `https://github.com/organizations/octo-org/settings/apps/octo-app`.
 1. Generate a private key.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps)."
 1. Import `App` from `octokit`.

    ```javascript{:copy}
    import { App } from "octokit";
    ```

 1. Create a new instance of `App`.
 In the following example, replace `APP_ID` with a reference to your app's ID.
 Replace `PRIVATE_KEY` with a reference to the value of your app's private key.

    ```javascript{:copy}